Eyongkevin/nd-0067-c3-angular-fundamentals-project-starter/README.md

 # MyStore

-MyStore is Angular application that
+MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

 ## Getting Started